Lots of steeped hot beverages call themselves tea that—surprise!—aren’t really types of tea at all.

 I’m not going to try to tell you which tea is “best.”
 All teas are rich in polyphenols—plant compounds that act as antioxidants and are largely responsible for the health benefits ascribed to tea consumption.
 Green and white teas tend to have the highest polyphenol concentration, so they are arguably the “healthiest,” but it’s all a matter of degree.
-They also, with the exception of pu-erh teas, contain L-theanine, a nifty little amino acid that helps you mellow out.
-I’d say you can’t really go wrong here.
+They also, with the exception of pu-erh teas, all contain L-theanine, a nifty little amino acid that helps you mellow out.

 White tea is made from young tea leaves that are very lightly processed without any oxidation.
 White teas have a light color and delicate flavor, but don’t let this unassuming beverage fool you.
 White tea contains high concentration of polyphenols, particularly a class called catechins.
 Catechins, especially EGCG, are responsible for the much-lauded health benefits ascribed to green tea.
 White tea, at least according to some reports, contains even more catechins than green.1

 Some of the noteworthy findings related to white tea:

 White tea possesses compounds that inhibit the absorption and digestion of glucose, thereby lowering blood glucose levels.2 In prediabetic rats, white tea consumption improves glucose tolerance and protects against insulin resistance.3